 How to improve your credit utilization

-Having a credit utilization ratio over 30% can hit your credit score pretty badly.
-Fortunately, there are things you can do to lower that ratio (and see your credit score improve).
-We’ll start with the easiest strategy, before moving on to tips that may take more time.
+Having a credit utilization ratio over 30% can hurt your credit score pretty badly.
+Fortunately, there are things you can do to lower that ratio – and, in turn, improve your credit score.
+We'll start with the easiest strategy, before moving on to tips that may take more time.

 Increase your credit limits